fwupd/fwupd/plugins/dell-k2/README.md

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x413C`

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### `uod-off`

+Disable update on disconnect feature, default unset.

+Since 2.0.2

 ## Owners

 Anyone can submit a pull request to modify this plugin, but the following people should be